User experience student design project

 Optical character recognition

-A feature that enables users to use Optical Character Recognition (OCR) technology to add ingredients from photographed recipes in order to quickly add them to a shopping list.
-Users can deselect ingredients they don’t need and also share the shopping list with externally to people conducting a grocery shop.
+A feature that enables users to use Optical Character Recognition (OCR) technology to add ingredients from photographed recipes to add them to a shopping list quickly.
+Users can deselect ingredients they don’t need and share the shopping list with people outside the app conducting a grocery shop.